EternityForest/AnyoneCanDoIt/MathELI5.md

 They are often not really similar to inputs and outputs, but closer to scratchpads when you can store things.
-In addition, in some languages, they don't truly represent storage locations at all, and are actually labels you can attach to objects, which can have multiple labels to "be stored in different places at the same time".
+In addition, in some languages, they don't truly represent storage locations at all, and are actually labels you can attach to objects, which can have multiple labels, to "be stored in different places at the same time".

 Pure functional languages have a concept of variables that is much closer to the mathematical meaning.